GiftOfEris/izzykayu.github.io/index.md

 6. DaniBot _(Chatbot based off my best friend Danielle because she is hilarious)_

 # Data Visualization and Exploratory Data Analysis
-In this dataset, I found that young people (under 50s) overwhelmingly represented deaths with Heroin present (which I will refer to as Heroin Death).

 The open dataset from data.gov can be found here:[Accidental Drug Related Deaths 2012-June 2017](https://catalog.data.gov/dataset/accidental-drug-related-deaths-january-2012-sept-2015)
 ----------
 Growing up in a working-class community where drugs offered comfort to many, I witnessed relatives and friends struggle with drug addiction, some until it killed them.
 By the time I turned 21, my uncle had died of Hepatitis C, contracted through needle sharing, and three of my friends had fatally overdosed on opiates.
 These losses forced me to confront the complexity of pharmacology at an early age—that drugs designed to maximize health often contribute to the undoing of vulnerable lives.